lm-sys/lm-sys.github.io/blog/2023-05-30-langchain.md

 #### Sales Agent

+We executed SalesGPT tasks with open models and gpt-3.5-turbo.
+Below is the initialization code for SalesGPT.

 <img src="/images/blog/langchain/sales_agent.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

 #### GPT4 evaluation

+We posed three questions to the salesman and then let GPT-4 grade and evaluate them.

 1. **Vicuna**:
     * Answer 1: 9/10 - Comprehensive and clear, emphasizing the company's mission and values.